maierfelix/nvk/README.md

 ````
 [--vkversion]: The Vulkan version to generate bindings for
 [--incremental]: Enables incremental builds when building the bindings
-[--enable-shared-memory-hints]: Enables console hints reporting to use nested structures when possible - useful for performance optimization
 [--docs]: Generates HTML-based documentation, also used for TypeScript type annotations
 ````